 When the front vehicle is waiting to turn left (against oncoming traffic), drivers behind them wanting to go straight or turn right often squeeze around that stopped vehicle on its right, sometimes even going over the curb.
 This sudden appearance of another vehicle entering the intersection often interrupts west-bound traffic trying to turn left, which should have the right-of-way since they are facing other left-turning traffic.
 It is unknown whether this has ever resulted in a crash, but near misses have been experienced.

 Note that the existing county-owned right-of-way here is 50 ft wide.
 While the county's online data (which is known to often be wrong) shows this extending 100 ft from the intersection, it actually goes 120+ ft to the Sunshine Grill property (see deed 8309:710, 1989, Fiorini to Baltimore County).
 While this may not allow space for 6 vehicles to stack waiting to turn left, any number is better than none.
-A relatively small property acquisition on the south side of Fork Rd or from Sunshine Grill on the north would allow a longer left turn lane.
+A relatively small property acquisition from Sunshine Grill on the north would allow a longer left turn lane.